Environmental Quality Board Members

-(Walters), Chair, represents rural water districts.
+(Walters), represents rural water districts.
 Mr. Kinder is a fourth-generation farmer/rancher from Cotton County.
 His business enterprises are stocker cattle, wheat, canola, and grain sorghum.
 He is nationally active with the Soil Health Institute, Farm Foundation, and American Farm Bureau.
 Mr. Kinder, who has a B.S. in Agronomy, is on the state board of Oklahoma Farm Bureau and its affiliated companies.
 He is a board member of his local rural water district, Cotton County Rural Water #2.
 Mr. Kinder has served on the Environmental Quality Board since May 2012, and his term expires in January of 2022.

 Perry (Mark) Barton

 (Collinsville) represents manufacturing.
 Mr. Barton is a Plant Manager for Public Service Company of Oklahoma (PSO).
 He has served as manager for a total of ten generating stations, including small diesel-fired facilities and large natural gas and coal-fired facilities.
 His responsibilities include employee development, safety, environmental stewardship, regulatory compliance, financial control, and operational excellence.
 He has an MBA along with a B.S. in Mechanical Engineering.
 He is an advisory board member for the OSUIT Power Plant Technology curriculum, for which he is currently the chairman, and his volunteer activities include facilitation for senior citizen and youth groups and support of the Bit by Bit therapeutic riding program.
 Mr. Barton has served on the Environmental Quality Board since February 2018 and his term expires in January of 2023.